 The Druze religion began in Egypt during the 11 century.
 It started as a sect in the Ismailiyah which is itself a sect in the Shia Islam.
 The scholars and preachers were affected by Greek philosophy and Gnosticism.
 The first preacher of the religion was Hamza Ibn Ali who starts spreading the new religion and was recognized by the governor as the Imam of the new religion in 1017.

 Loyalty To The Hosting Country

-The Druzes were heavily persecuted during the years, as a result they settled in remote mountain areas where they could defend themselves and practice their religion.
-In their belief they can disguise their true religion and practice other religion acts to be seen from the outside as followers of the ruler religion to prevent persecution and harassment.
-The Druzes don’t hold a will to create a Druze state and poses a principle of being loyal to the country they are living in.
+The Druzes were heavily persecuted during the years, as a result, they settled in remote mountain areas where they could defend themselves and practice their religion.
+In their belief, they can disguise their true religion and practice other religious acts to be seen from the outside as followers of the ruler religion to prevent persecution and harassment.
+The Druzes don’t hold a will to create a Druze state and pose a principle of being loyal to the country they are living in.

 The biggest Druze village is Dalyat El Carmel not far from Haifa.

 If you are in Haifa and want to visit the Druze you can go to Isfiya.